sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 ##Correct

-We will correct the Pacbio assembly, first with Pacbio corrected reads (from Canu) and then with Illumina reads.
+We will correct the Pacbio assembly with Illumina reads.

 - inputs:
-    - Draft Pacbio assembly (overhang trimmed from each of the three replicons)
+    - draft Pacbio assembly (overhang trimmed from each of the three replicons)
-    - corrected (and trimmed) Pacbio reads from Canu.
     - illumina reads (aligned to Pacbio assembly: in bam format)
 - output: corrected assembly

 <!--
 First, we will change some of the mGVL settings so that we can use a worker node with more CPUs.